Women's Stories Need to Be Told

 Women's experiences are different, how we see the world, how we are treated in the world, how we make sense of the world are unique and diverse.

-Women need space and time to tell, to be heard, to listen and connect through sharing our experiences, through our crafted stories.
-We need to make sense of our lives in a way that brings peace and hope to the events that have shaped us, as we then shape them into a story.
-We then give this as part gift, part message to our audience and know ourselves in a deeper way.
+Storytelling enables us to make sense of our lives in a way that brings peace and hope to the events that have shaped us, as we then shape the events into a story.
+When we share a story, as part gift, part message, we learn and affirm who we are and what we believe, and we come know ourselves in a deeper way.

 Story Wise Women Themes